dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

 3. Congratulations :tada: You have successfully created new indexes that are active on CommcareHQ.

-4. Update [Index Names](./const.py#L27-L57), set Primary index names to secondary index name and secondary index names to `None`.
+4. Update [Index Names](./const.py#L27-L57), set primary index names to secondary index name and secondary index names to `None`.

 5. Set Index swapped variables to False